Evaluation-Aware Reinforcement Learning: Experiments and Results

 \section{Experiments and Results}

-In this section, we present experiments designed to answer the following questions: (1) When using a fixed value predictor, does a higher predictability coefficient result in the theoretically suggested impact on returns and evaluation accuracy?
-And can a co-learned predictor mitigate the tradeoff between these quantities?
-(2) After learning a policy with EvA-RL, what is the accuracy of a co-learned value predictor compared to standard OPE?
-(3) How does expected return and evaluation accuracy under the full EvA-RL pipleline compare to the standard RL+OPE pipeline?
+In this section, we present experiments designed to answer the following questions: (1)~When using a fixed value evaluator, does increasing the evaluability coefficient produce the performance--evaluability tradeoff predicted by Proposition~\ref{thm:monotonicity_of_pred_gap_returns}, and can co-learning mitigate it?
+(2)~Does the co-learned evaluator produce more accurate value estimates for EvA-RL policies than standard OPE methods?
+(3)~When comparing full pipelines end-to-end --- EvA-RL with its co-learned evaluator versus standard RL evaluated with OPE methods --- does EvA-RL achieve competitive returns while reducing evaluation error?

-\underline{\textbf{Experimental Setup:}} We evaluate EvA-RL on three discrete-action Gymnax environments (Asterix, Freeway, and Space Invaders) and three continuous-action Brax environments (HalfCheetah, Reacher, and Ant).
+\textbf{Setup:} We evaluate on three discrete-action Gymnax environments (Asterix, Freeway, and Space Invaders) and three continuous-action Brax environments (HalfCheetah, Reacher, and Ant).
 Our implementation builds on PureJaxRL~\citep{lu2022discovered}.
-Agents are trained for 10M environment interactions, and results are averaged over 5 random seeds with standard error.

-\textbf{Baselines:} We choose the following OPE methods for comparison of state-value estimation: fitted Q-evaluation (FQE), trajectory importance sampling (TIS), per-decision importance sampling (PDIS), and the doubly robust (DR) estimator.
-For FQE and DR, we adapt code from the Scope-RL library~\citep{kiyohara2023towards}.
-We report the mean absolute error (MAE) of the value estimates using ground truth values computed via near-exhaustive on-policy evaluation.
+Agents are trained for 10M environment interactions, and results are averaged over 20 random seeds with standard error reported.
+We compare value estimates from the co-learned EvA-RL evaluator against four OPE baselines: fitted Q-evaluation (FQE), trajectory importance sampling (TIS), per-decision importance sampling (PDIS), and the doubly robust (DR) estimator.
+For FQE and DR, we adapt code from the Scope-RL library~\citep{kiyohara2023towards} and tune the hyperparameters of the model learning to achieve low squared-Bellman error on a set of validation transitions.
+We report mean absolute error (MAE) of state-value estimates, with ground truth values computed via extensive on-policy rollouts.
+A detailed list of hyperparameters is provided in Appendix~\ref{sec:appendix_hypers}.